jrehor/kcc/README.md

 x = x + 1
 ```

-Most programmers and most computer languages will readily agree that this expression is perfectly valid, but if you show it to a mathematician, don't be surprised to hear "no, it isn't".
+Most programmers and most computer languages will readily agree that this expression is perfectly valid, but if you show it to a mathematician, be ready to hear "no, it isn't".
 And once you see what makes him think so, you will see why we assign things with `:` in k.

 A different perspective is not necessarily and wrong and hostile, and nothing prevents it from becoming your own, so keep an open mind.